2021 Boston mayoral election: Results

 There were reportedly twice the number of postal votes cast than election officials had anticipated.
 In a statement by the Boston Election Department, an hours-long delay on election night in reporting substantial results was blamed on the need to cross-reference the roughly 7,000 postal votes cast by mail or drop-box with the voter rolls.
 On Twitter, Massachusetts secretary of the commonwealth William F. Galvin's office also laid the blame on drop boxes.
-With only a small fraction of the vote reported, Janey and Campbell conceded, and Wu and Essaibi George both gave victory speeches.
+With only a small fraction of the vote centrally reported, Janey and Campbell conceded, and Wu and Essaibi George both gave victory speeches.
 Both Wu and Essaibi George had support from distinct geographical bases, with Essaibi George's margins largely coming from the more conservative areas of South Boston and Dorchester, while Wu's strongest areas were East Boston, Jamaica Plain and Roslindale.
 Janey won strong support from Boston's African-American community and carried Hyde Park, while Campbell largely ran second in both African-American and more left-wing wards.